+Hiking boots/RubberBoots: Are acceptable for trail tasks other than chainsawing or brushcutting.

-Boots: Sturdy hiking/work boots with ankle support strongly recommended.
-Rubber boots: Are acceptable for work days with wet/muddy conditions.
-Low-cut hikers or tennis shoes: Are acceptable for tasks such as lopping and hauling materials but not for swinging, chopping, or grubbing.
+Light hikers or tennis shoes: Are acceptable for tasks such as lopping and hauling materials but not for swinging, chopping, or grubbing with a pulaski or sharp-edged tool.

 Open-toed shoes: Not permitted for work days.